Configure Azure Key Vault integration for SQL Server on Azure VMs (Resource Manager)

 For more information on how to use these encryption features, see Using EKM with SQL Server Encryption Features.

 Note that the steps in this article assume that you already have SQL Server running on an Azure virtual machine.
 If not, see Provision a SQL Server virtual machine in Azure.
-For other guidance on running SQL Server on Azure VMs, see SQL Server on Azure Virtual Machines overview.
+For other guidance on running SQL Server on Azure VMs, see Overview of SQL Server on Azure Windows Virtual Machines.

 For more security information, review Security considerations for SQL Server on Azure VMs.